Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Background

-Vaccine development for previous infectious disease epidemics and pandemics have encountered numerous challenges including the advent of viral antigenic shifts and drifts, difficulties coordination and communication, and concerns about administration to individuals with pre-existing health conditions.
+The development of vaccines in the setting of previous epidemics and pandemics have encountered numerous challenges including the advent of viral antigenic shifts and antigenic drifts, coordination and communication, and pre-existing health issues.
 Viral antigenic shifts and drifts occur when a virus strain changes over time, causing a current vaccine to be rendered less effective.
 Antigenic shifts generally are defined as dramatic, radical genetic changes whereas antigenic drifts occur gradually over time \cite{CDC}.
 For example, the H1N1 virus underwent an antigenic shift in 2009 enabling it to have much quicker spread when compared to the H1N1 virus observed in 1918 \cite{CDC}.
-These changes to a virus can make it much harder to vaccinate, as new vaccines often must be developed for every change.
-Additionally, if a virus shifts during vaccine production (a scenario which could apply to SARS-CoV-2), the entire development of a vaccine will be thrown off and much research rendered obsolete.
+Changes to the virus during and after vaccine development and production can be barriers to effective vaccine coverage of the population at risk.
+Antigenic shifts can significantly influence vaccine efficacy. \cite{boni_2008} Initial trials of vaccine efficacy can fail to measure vaccine efficacy after important antigenic drift occurs.